 What the Research Says

-The medical community is actively studying stem cell therapy, and the results are mixed and promising.
+The medical community is actively studying stem cell therapy for knee osteoarthritis, the results are mixed and promising.
 Research highlights that the primary goal is to help the knee heal itself and restore normal cartilage function, which is something traditional treatments often struggle to do.
 The idea is to address the root cause of the degeneration rather than just masking the pain.

 Understanding the Risks and Side Effects